kpumwong/kpumwong-ness.github.io/_posts/2015-01-30-data-cleaning.md

         df_melt[column_name] = value
     all_df[df] = df_melt
 ```
-The melt function is usually able to handle multiindexes, so it is not necessary to apply an ad hoc solution using "XXXX" to split on etc. However, as I recall it cause me some problems in this case, so I had to be creative.
+The melt function is usually able to handle multiindexes, so it is not necessary to apply an ad hoc solution using "XXXX" to split on etc. However, as I recall it caused me some problems in this case, so I had to be creative.

-Finally, we can loop through all the dataframes in the dictionnary and stack them on top of eachother in one big dataset with about 2.3 million rows and 13 columns.
+Finally, we loop through all the dataframes in the dictionnary and stack them on top of eachother into one big dataframe with about 2.3 million rows and 13 columns.

 ```python
 # Stacking all the dataframes into one big dataframe